 To the contrary, more often than not, I would be invited in for tea, make a new acquaintance, or at the very least have a good discussion and practice my Arabic.

 There is so much more to say on this matter, but for now, I'm realizing it's more important than ever for us to use every tool we have to speak truth to power.
-I intend to do just that.

 I have been treated with such kindness and generosity by the artisans and families that I work with in Morocco.
 I have learned so much from these sage, hard-working Amazigh matriarchs-- about weaving, about life, about resilience.
 As we settle into our new geo-political reality, I'm going to be sharing more about the women that weave these rugs in an attempt to foster a greater understanding of a people that are not so different than each of us. #KantaraStory